 Summer Activities

-Long Beach’s Summer of Opportunity was developed by an interdepartmental team consisting of the Office of the City Manager, the Department of Health and Human Services (Health Department), Long Beach Police Department, and the Offices of Civic Innovation and Equity.
-It encompasses a coordinated plan to provide engagement opportunities for youth during the summer months by leveraging existing resources that support youth engagement, connectedness, and collaborating with community organizations and stakeholders.
+Long Beach’s Summer of Opportunity was developed by an interdepartmental team consisting of the offices of the City Manager, Equity and Civic Innovation and the following departments: Health and Human Services; Police; Fire; Library, Arts and Culture; Parks, Recreation and Marine; and Economic Development.
+It encompasses a coordinated collective approach to youth safety to provide engagement opportunities for youth during the summer months by leveraging existing resources that support youth engagement, connectedness, and collaborating with community organizations and stakeholders.

-Details for the Summer of Opportunity initiative was presented during the June 4, 2024, City Council meeting.
+Details for the Summer of Opportunity initiative were first presented during the June 4, 2024, City Council meeting.
 Highlights of the initiative are below with additional information available here.

 S.T.R.O.N.G.
 Beach (Standing Together to Reach Our Next Generation)